Rosa Kale

-Rosa Kale (Rose Forest) (රෝස කැලේ) is a 2008 Sri Lankan Sinhala drama mystery film directed by Nishantha Weerasingha and produced by Dhammika Siriwardena for Alankulama Films.
+Rosa Kale (Rose Forest) (රෝස කැලේ) is a 2008 Sri Lankan Sinhala drama mystery film directed by Sanjaya Nirmal and produced by Dhammika Siriwardena for Alankulama Films.
 It stars Indian actress Monika Maruthiraj and Roshan Ranawana in lead roles along with Sanath Gunathilake and Iranganie Serasinghe.
 Music co-composed by Rohana Weerasinghe and Bathiya and Santhush.
 It is the 1106th Sri Lankan film in the Sinhala cinema.

 Initially cast with Pooja Umashankar for the lead role, she has withdrawn due to busy schedule for her previous films.

 Plot

 The film revolves around an orphanage run by a wealthy philanthropist in memory of his dead wife.
 Due to the bad management the orphanage faces a difficult time and this affects the children and discipline of the institution.
 Disappointed with the development Suriyabandara, the owner of the orphanage decides to close down it.
 Yet due to the request of his son and mother gives one more chance recruiting a new mistress to the place.
 And Nimsara a young beautiful girl takes up the post and 'Rosa Kele' shows the dramatic changes that take place in the institution.